Understanding Separation Anxiety in Cats

 Can Cats Have Separation Anxiety?

+Cats can indeed develop separation anxiety.
 Separation anxiety is a medical condition.
-Generally, affected cats exhibit anxiety-related behaviors when left alone.
-Separation anxiety symptoms in cats — such as scratching furniture or accidents outside the litter box — can be frustrating to deal with.
+Affected cats typically exhibit anxiety-related behaviors when left alone, such as scratching furniture, excessive vocalizing, or having accidents outside the litter box.

 What Causes Separation Anxiety in Cats?